This webinar is presented by Julia Lawrence and was designed to help arts and cultural organisations intending to work with young people online.

-- How to make your content accessible – Webinar recording and resources
+How to make your content accessible (Webinar recording)

 The Digital Culture Network is here to support you and your organisation.
 Our Tech Champions can provide free 1-2-1 support to all arts and cultural organisations who are in receipt of, or eligible for, Arts Council England funding.
 If you need help or would like to chat with us about any of the advice we have covered above, please get in touch.
 Sign up for our newsletter below and follow us on Twitter @ace_dcn for the latest updates.

 A webinar for arts and cultural organisations to learn how to make their online content accessible.

 Learn how to ensure your video content consistently reaches the right audiences.

 What can you learn from the data your organisation holds?
 Read on to understand how to get started on analysing your data and using it to effect positive change.